Kitting Process 101: Benefits + Automated Kitting Systems

 Say goodbye to low-density static shelving that wastes floor space and requires employees to travel through warehouse aisles.

-Enhance warehouse kitting by allowing operators to find and receive individual SKUs easily.
+Enhance warehouse kitting by allowing operators to easily find and receive individual SKUs.

 A simple touch of the intuitive Copilot controller or scan of a barcode allows inventory to be delivered to your warehouse operators so they can pack kitted inventory faster.